 Watercolors are usually children’s first entrance into the world of painting.
 Especially with younger children, pan watercolors are usually preferable to watercolor tubes.
-Pans means that they only need to dip a brush in water and then dip it in the pan to activate the paint and begin with their artwork — and for parents and teachers, pans usually mean less of a mess.
+Pans mean that they only need to dip a brush in water and then dip it in the pan to activate the paint and begin with their artwork — and for parents and teachers, pans usually mean less of a mess.
 Check out these top picks for the best pan watercolors for kids.

 The slim design makes this perfect for use in school since it can easily be stored in a desk or locker.